Nonprofit Statement of Cash Flows: Ultimate Guide + Example

 - Statement of functional expenses.
 The only financial statement unique to nonprofits, this report categorizes your organization's expenses into program, administrative, and fundraising costs so you can see how your spending is furthering your mission.

-Most organizations compile the three reports above annually rather than monthly like the statement of cash flows.
-Additionally, the statement of cash flows is used by for-profit and nonprofit organizations alike, all of which refer to it using similar terminology (statement of cash flows, cash flow statement, or cash flow report).
+Unlike the other financial statements, the statement of cash flows is used by both nonprofit and for-profit organizations alike, and all organizations refer to it using similar terminology (e.g., statement of cash flows, cash flow statement, or cash flow report).

 Set guidelines for creating financial statements with our Nonprofit Financial Reporting Policy Template.